-CAMA provides for the pre-emptive rights of shareholders in a company and makes it mandatory for a company to offer newly issued shares to its existing shareholders first.
+The Companies and Allied Matters Act 2020 (CAMA) provides for the pre-emptive rights of shareholders in a company and makes it mandatory for a company to offer newly issued shares to its existing shareholders first.
 In practice, the articles of a company usually provide for pre-emptive rights.
-However, any such provisions in the articles cannot vary the existing shareholders' statutory right of first refusal.